UniMath/agda-unimath/src/linear-algebra/finite-sequences-on-semirings.lagda.md

-# Finite sequences on semirings
+# Finite sequences in semirings

 ```agda
 module linear-algebra.finite-sequences-on-semirings where